 The special issue will focus on evaluations of and commentaries on proposals to adopt treaties, conventions and other types of agreements to protect animal health and welfare, whether for particular species or for wild and domestic animals much more generally.
 Ideally, the issue will also include analyses of how these proposals originated, how and by whom they were advocated, what the expectations were for their effective implementation, and whether those expectations eventuated.

-Contributions will also be considered, however, if they explore and analyze closely related issues, such as the work and impact of international organizations, like the World Organization for Animal Health (OIE), or the legal and policy reform agendas of major international animal welfare and protection NGOs.
+Contributions have also been considered, however, if they explore and analyze closely related issues, such as the work and impact of international organizations, like the World Organization for Animal Health (OIE), or the legal and policy reform agendas of major international animal welfare and protection NGOs.

-Timing and Deadlines: Manuscripts will be accepted and processed on a rolling basis, effective immediately, with the last date for the submission of abstracts and outlines being August 1, 2021, and the final deadline for the submission of full manuscripts being December 15, 2021.
+Timing and Deadlines: Manuscripts were accepted and will be processed on a rolling basis.
+The last date for the submission of abstracts and outlines was August 1, 2021.
+Submissions are now closed.

 Style and Format: GJAL requires authors to format their manuscripts according to the international style guidelines developed and published as the Oxford University Standard for the Citation of Legal Authorities (OSCOLA, 4th edition).
 See https://www.law.ox.ac.uk/sites/files/oxlaw/oscola_4th_edn_hart_2012.pdf and https://www.law.ox.ac.uk/sites/files/oxlaw/oscola_4th_edn_hart_2012quickreferenceguide.pdf

 An important supplement on the citation of international legal materials is useful, because the fourth edition of the manual does not cover international law: https://www.law.ox.ac.uk/sites/files/oxlaw/oscola_2006_citing_international_law.pdf